RRZE-HPC/OSC-AD/README.md

 <a name="Description"></a>
 ## B. Description
 We further provide an artifact description and an artifact evaluation appendix at [https://doi.org/10.5281/zenodo.8386950](https://doi.org/10.5281/zenodo.8386950).
-To allow a third party to duplicate the findings, this article describes the MATLAB source code for the implementation of the Physical Oscillator Model (POM) and the additional information about software environments and experimental design and method used for the results shown in the paper, entitled "Physical Oscillator Model for Supercomputing".
+To allow a third party to duplicate the findings, this article describes the MATLAB source code for the implementation of the Physical Oscillator Model (POM) and the additional information about software environments and experimental design and method used for the results shown in the paper "Physical Oscillator Model for Supercomputing".
-It further contains the videos of additional outcomes that, owing to page restrictions, cannot be included in this paper.
+It further contains videos and additional results that, owing to page restrictions, could not be included in this paper.

 <a name="Check-list"></a>
 ### B.1 Check-list (artifact meta information)